Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 ![setting](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/blob/main/Additionnal%20informations/setting.png)

 ## Known bugs
-The registers are ignored during the first two pictures for unkown reason.
+The registers are ignored during the first two pictures taken for unknown reason.
 The sensor boots systematically with default values set by the Arduino before taking values from the serial.
 I must admit that bi-directionnal serial protocol between Arduino and GNU Octave was a real pain to code from scratch and there are still some mysteries to me.
+I would by far prefer code this in Matlab.